 6. Admire The Biodiversity In Parc des Buttes Chaumont

-The minute you enter Parc des Buttes Chaumont, the soaring trees will catch your attention.
+The minute you enter Parc des Buttes-Chaumont, the soaring trees will catch your attention.
 You might notice chestnut trees ready to burst into bloom or pink cherry blossoms gracing the pathways.
 Keep your eyes open for enormous cedars, a giant sequoia, and a Gingko boliba.
 Use the plaques with QR codes to discover what lies in front of you.
 There are 28 QR codes that provide great information about this historic green space.

 7. Have A Picnic Like A Parisien

 Bring a blanket, a book, and a picnic to Parc des Buttes Chaumont.
 Find a spot on the grass, sit back and relax.
-It’s the perfect way to observe Parisians in their daily lives and to experience off the beaten path Paris.
+It’s the perfect way to observe Parisians in their daily lives and to experience off-the-beaten-path Paris.

 I hope you enjoy exploring Parc des Buttes Chaumont as much as I do.
 I’m returning for a sunset view and a cocktail at Pavillon Puebla!